 - Eyeglasses with or without lenses (including Readers)

 - Sunglasses (only if medically necessary and prescribed by a physician)

 - Contact lenses and related cleaning/storage solutions

 Generally, FSA allowances are available at the start of your "coverage period”.
 Usually the "coverage period" is defined as one calendar year (starting on Jan.
 1st).
-Also, depending on your employer, you may be able to carry over $500 of unused FSA money from 2014.
+Also, depending on your employer, you may be able to carry over $500 of unused FSA money to the following year.